-- Ensuring university compliance with the relevant central bodies, including the ESFA and Ofsted, in relation to validated apprenticeship provision - Maintaining a central Register of Apprenticeship-Approved Employers. - In conjunction with GQASC, overseeing the approval process for new apprenticeshipapproved employers - In conjunction with GQASC, overseeing processes for the monitoring of apprenticeship delivery arrangements. - Completing the appropriate due diligence checks for potential domestic partners, including approved Apprenticeship Employers - Supporting the Institutional Apprenticeship Group in its operation and implementation of the University Apprenticeship Strategy - Arranging the completion of relevant contractual and delivery documentation with Approved Apprenticeship Employers.
+- Ensuring university compliance with the relevant central bodies, including the ESFA, Ofsted and the OfS, in relation to validated apprenticeship provision. - Maintaining a central Register of Apprenticeship-Approved Employers. - In conjunction with GQASC, overseeing the approval process for new apprenticeshipapproved employers. - In conjunction with GQASC, overseeing processes for the monitoring of apprenticeship delivery arrangements. - Completing the appropriate due diligence checks for potential domestic partners, including approved Apprenticeship Employers. - Supporting the Institutional Apprenticeship Group in its operation and implementation of the University Apprenticeship Strategy.